-Her teachers include David Cramer (recently retired Assistant Principal Flute, Philadelphia Orchestra), Jeffrey Khaner (Principal Flute, Philadelphia Orchestra) and Adeline Tomasone (recently retired Principal Flute, Philadelphia Opera).
+Her teachers include David Cramer (retired Assistant Principal Flute, Philadelphia Orchestra), Jeffrey Khaner (Principal Flute, Philadelphia Orchestra) and Adeline Tomasone (retired Principal Flute, Philadelphia Opera).

 She also really enjoys chamber music and, with Dennis Prime and Peter Douglas, was a founding member of the woodwind trio Take 3, which was heard regularly on CBC Radio from 1992-1998.
 Along with Shelley Younge (retired Assistant Principal Flute of the ESO), Elizabeth Faulkner, and Petar Dundjerski, she is a founding member of Edmonton's only professional flute quartet, The Top Notes.
 Formed in 2017, they have performed in Edmonton, St. Paul, St. Albert, and Calgary, as well as Camp Van Es for the Wye String Ensemble's 2019 Fall String Camp.